thalesgroup-cert/Watcher/_sources/README.md.txt

 - Pagination is implemented across all major API endpoints
 - Default page size is 100 items
 - Maximum page size is 1000 items
-- Most frontend actions (DataLeak.js, DnsFinder.js, etc.) are compatible with this pagination system.
+- Most frontend actions (DataLeak.js, DnsFinder.js...) are compatible with this pagination system.
 Note: Threats Watcher module does not support pagination.

 ### Interactive API Documentation